giorgoslampr812/MDT_tracking/README.md

 hit_radii.py -
 Assigns drift radii column in hits csv file using the rt relation.

-fa_loop.py -
+muon_tracker_fixed.cpp -
-Finds tracks with 3 hits (segments) using channel geometry for single TDC (mezzanine) using a seeding algorithm.
+Finds perpendicular tracks with 6 hits using channel geometry for TDC pairs (mezzanine) using a seeding algorithm.

-mat_tr.py -
-Matches track pairs in odd and even TDCs (mezzanines) using the linear a,b parameters, y=ax+b, to determine tracks with 6 hits.
-Assigns a unique group_id in each track.

-group_hits.py -
-Creates output with all 6 hits forming a track which is saved as grouped_track_hits_long.csv.

-pair_pl.py -
+pl_tr.py -
-Plots the first 50 or any unique group_id for debugging purposes.
+Plots the first 50 or any unique track_id for debugging purposes.

 FILE FORMATS